jkjung-avt/keras_imagenet/README.md

    $ cd keras_imagenet
    ```

-4. Pre-process the validation image files (moving the JPEG files into corresponding subfolders).
+4. Pre-process the validation image files.
+(The script would move the JPEG files into corresponding subfolders.)

    ```shell
    $ cd data